hieuxuanta/Front-end/README.md

 # Front-end
 Hi, this is my rep .
-I'm learning to improve my skil, thanks!
+I'm learning to improve my skilL, thanks!